nahiim/Obsidion/README.md

 ## Project Description:
 Obsidion is a cross platform 3D game engine written in C++.
 Its main focus is on providing a lightweight, efficient, and flexible engine for game developers.
-Currently, it offers features such as GLTF and OBJ model loading, 2D sprite rendering, input system, android support, 3D perspective camera, 2D orthographic camera, font rendering, and more.
+Currently, it is available on Windows and Linux, and deployable to android.

 Obsidion provides a cross platform API for fast prototyping of 2D/3D Games and simulations.
-It is a great framework for game makers who enjoy coding.
+It is a suitable framework for game makers who enjoy coding.
-It is also great for learning C++ while creating cool visuals.
+It is also convenient for learning C++ and game programming while creating cool visuals.

 ## Requirement: